awsdocs/aws-secrets-manager-docs/doc_source/rotating-secrets-customize-rds-lambda.md

-# Customizing the Lambda Rotation Function Provided by Secrets Manager<a name="rotating-secrets-customize-rds-lambda"></a>
+# Customizing the Lambda rotation function provided by Secrets Manager<a name="rotating-secrets-customize-rds-lambda"></a>

 You can customize the Lambda rotation function to meet your organizational unique security requirements\.
 Such requirements might include:
 + Add additional tests on the new version of the secret\.
 You want to ensure the permissions associate correctly with the new credentials\.